The End of the World is Flat

 Jane Harris, author of Sugar Money

-‘Inspired… Edge has glorious, madcap fun… He holds social foibles and cod science up to ridicule with grace, wit and charm’
+‘Inspired… Edge has glorious, madcap fun…holding social foibles and cod science up to ridicule with grace, wit and charm’

 Helen Dale, The Critic

 ‘Well-crafted, humane and engaging.
-More than a clever jab at trans ideology, it stands alone both as a modern morality tale charting one man’s descent into lies, and a warning about the vulnerability of the liberal values upon which modern society rests’
+More than a clever jab at trans ideology, it stands alone both as a modern morality tale and a warning about the vulnerability of liberal values’

 Jo Bartosch, Lesbian & Gay News